 - 1. If the unit/property is secured by a gate, electronic control entry system or other devise that restricts access, said system must be maintained in proper working order. - 2.
-The water heater must be properly strapped in accordance with City of Berkeley Ordinance N. to prevent it from failing in an earthquake. - 3.
+The water heater must be properly strapped in accordance with California Health and Safety Code Section 19210-19217 to prevent it from failing in an earthquake. - 3.
 In addition to the Federal requirement of one smoke detector per floor, one smoke detector must be installed inside each bedroom (a missing or inoperable smoke in a bedroom is not cause for a 24-hour fail).